How to Fly in a Delta One Suite for Only 39K Points

 The trick is finding the award availability at that price.
 It’s either there, or it’s not available at all.
 And there’s little rhyme or reason behind when a Delta award seat is available through Virgin Atlantic.
 It can be spotty, but still easy to find a flight that works if your date of departure isn’t set in stone.

-Check out flights Delta One flights between MSP and CDG during the middle of the peak summer season – when flights are often priciest.
+Check out flights Delta One flights between Detroit (DTW) and Amsterdam (AMS) this fall.
 There are several dates you can snag not just one, but four-plus seats in Delta One for 50,000 apiece.

 A good starting point is to search for nonstop award availability in the route you’re eyeing through Delta.com.
 Make sure you’re searching for Delta One awards with a 5-week calendar.
 Look for dates where you can fly nonstop in Delta One for 86,000 SkyMiles – the airline’s base price for these award flights.
 It won’t map over to Virgin Atlantic availability exactly, but can be a good guide to finding that cheap, 50,000-mile flight you want.

-Once you’ve zeroed in on the flight that works, transfer those Chase points to your Virgin Atlantic account.
-And there’s no need to worry about your flights disappearing, as these transfers are instantaneous.
+Once you’ve zeroed in on the flight that works, transfer those Chase or Amex points to your Virgin Atlantic account.
+And there’s no need to worry about your flights disappearing, as these transfers are typically instantaneous.

 Congrats!
 You just booked a nearly $10,000 flight for $5.60.

 Points and miles can be incredibly powerful.
 But this example takes the cake.
 Using this amazing partnership between Delta and Virgin Atlantic, you can book the flight of a lifetime for the price of a good cup of coffee.